MergenStudios/memento/README.md

 ### Windows

-Open a new terminal as administrator (this is required to add the service that manages permanent dat sources).
+Open a new terminal as administrator (this is required to add the service that manages permanent data sources).
 Navigate to the folder and run

 ```
 make windows